charguer/optitrust/case_studies/pic/README.md

 # Correctness checker

-`check.sh` measures the distance (max and mean, for positions and speeds) between the final state of particles associated with two simulations.
+In the folder `/script`, `check.sh` measures the distance (absolute and relative, for positions and speeds) between the final state of particles associated with two simulations.

 ```